 Cervical dysplasia that is seen on a Pap smear is called squamous intraepithelial lesion (SIL).
 These changes may be:

 If a Pap smear shows abnormal cells or cervical dysplasia, you will need further testing:

 Dysplasia that is seen on a biopsy of the cervix is called cervical intraepithelial neoplasia (CIN).
 It is grouped into three categories:

 Some strains of human papillomavirus (HPV) are known to cause cervical cancer.
 An HPV DNA test can identify the high-risk types of HPV linked to such cancer.
-This may be done:
+This test may be done:

 Treatment depends on the degree of dysplasia.
 Mild dysplasia (LSIL or CIN I) may go away without treatment.

 Treatment for moderate-to-severe dysplasia or mild dysplasia that does not go away may include:

 If you have had dysplasia, you will need close follow-up.
 This is usually every 6 months or as recommended by your doctor.